 Snowshoeing is one of the most exciting and fun ways to explore the winter, but it’s cold out there!
 Make sure you are prepared with the correct clothing for your outing.

 First, always dress in (or bring) multiple layers: a base layer, a mid-layer, and an outer layer.
-You can mix and match which layers you wear depending on temperature.
+You can mix and match which layers you wear depending on the temperature.
 You can always take off layers if you get too warm, but don’t get caught in a situation where you might be wishing for a heavier jacket.

 - The base layer is the layer closest to you and wicks moisture away from your body.
 Here are examples: